Blood on the Dance Floor (band): History

 Even before the release of Epic, recording began for Blood on the Dance Floor's fourth album, All the Rage!!.
 The duo collaborated with several artists for the album, including Lady Nogrady, JJ Demon, and Nick Nasty.
-The album was preceded by several singles to promote the release, including "Yo Ho", and "P.L.U.R.", and "Bewitched" which became the band's biggest (and only) most well known song.
+The album was preceded by several singles to promote the release, including "Yo Ho", and "P.L.U.R.", and "Bewitched", which became the band's most well-known song.
 The band later embarked on Warped Tour 2011 in June 2011, and released the album while on tour.

-A music video for their hit single from the album, "Bewitched", featured Nicole "Lady" Nogrady, who later said that she felt disrespected by the band during production of the album as well as on the music video, and found herself having to confront the band directly in order for her name to appear on the credits of her work with them.
+The music video for their hit single from the album Bewitched featured Nicole "Lady" Nogrady.
+She later shared that she felt disrespected by the band throughout the album's production and during the music video shoot.
+Nogrady revealed that she had to directly confront the band to make sure her name was properly credited for her contributions.
 The song was subsequently performed by other female vocalists in place of Nogrady at live shows, and was re-recorded with vocals by Haley Rose for their 2013 acoustic album Blood Unplugged.

 The album peaked at No. 13 on the Billboard Top Electronic Albums chart.
 At the end of 2011, the duo headlined the All the Rage Tour and was planning the 'Tis the Season to be Killing Tour.

-In celebration of BOTDF's fourth anniversary, a digital compilation album entitled The Legend of Blood on the Dance Floor was set to be released on Halloween.
+In celebration of Blood on the Dance Floor's fourth anniversary, a digital compilation album titled The Legend of Blood on the Dance Floor was set to be released on Halloween.
 The compilation's release date was pushed back, originally planned to be released as a CD, it was released as a SoundCloud playlist instead.
 The compilation features remastered versions of songs from the band's first four albums.

-Blood on the Dance Floor's fifth album, Evolution, was released on June 19, 2012 along with a deluxe edition that featured acoustic versions of two songs.
+Blood on the Dance Floor's fifth album, Evolution, was released on June 19, 2012, along with a deluxe edition that featured acoustic versions of two songs.
 Two music videos and four singles were released from the album.

 The album featured tracks in collaboration with Haley Rose, Amelia Arsenic, Shawn Brandon, Joel Madden of the band Good Charlotte, Elena Vladimirova, and Deuce.

 As a thank you to their fans they released the three-song free EP Clubbed to Death! on June 20, 2012, for free through an app on Facebook.
 Their sixth EP, The Anthem of the Outcast, was released on October 30, 2012.

-Rumors of a breakup in 2013 were proven to be a hoax.
+Rumors of a breakup in 2013 were proven to be a hoax with Vanity completely denying that the group was disbanding.
 Bad Blood was slated for release in September 2013.
 On February 18, 2013, the lead single "I Refuse to Sink!
 (Fuck the Fame)" was released, followed by the second single, "Crucified by Your Lies", and a third, "Something Grimm", on July 2, 2013.